ashwintr303/hpsc-utils/doc/README.md

     $ aarch64-poky-linux-objdump -D path/to/elf_binary > binary.S

-The images can be loaded into the multi-arch GDB (shipped in the HPSC SDK) or presumably into any standard debugger with/without IDE, like ARM DS.
+The following sections describe how to use the debug binaries for two debugging
+use-cases:

+* debugging in GDB ***with multi-arch*** support (shipped in the HPSC SDK),
+* ARM Development Studio IDE

 ## Debugging code running in Qemu using GDB